rapid7/metasploit-framework/Metasploit-Bug-Reporting.md

 ## Mention Your Environment

 It may be that the bug you're describing only comes up in your environment.
-If you're not on the normal [Metasploit Development Environment](https://github.com/rapid7/metasploit-framework/wiki/Metasploit-Development-Environment) or the [Default Metasploit Installation](http://www.rapid7.com/downloads/metasploit.jsp) you will want to mention this specifically in your bug report.
+If you're not on the normal [Metasploit Development Environment](https://github.com/rapid7/metasploit-framework/wiki/Metasploit-Development-Environment) or the [Metasploit Installation](http://www.rapid7.com/downloads/metasploit.jsp) you will want to mention this specifically in your bug report.
 The output of the commands `ruby -v` , and  `uname -a` (or `winver`) is usually very helpful.

 ## Include steps to reproduce